 Another bright open cluster, NGC 5316, can be found southwest of Hadar.
 It has an apparent magnitude of 6.0 and lies at a distance of 3,960 light years.

-Hadar can also be used to find HR 5171 (V766 Centauri), a triple star system containing either an extreme red supergiant or yellow hypergiant in an eclipsing binary system.
+Hadar can also be used to find HR 5171 (V766 Centauri), a triple star system containing either a red supergiant or yellow hypergiant in an eclipsing binary system.
 With a radius over 1,000 times that of the Sun, the primary component is one of the largest stars known.
 It lies at an estimated distance of 4,900 to 11,700 light years and shines at magnitude 6.1 – 7.5.

 The open cluster NGC 5281 lies in the same field of view as HR 5171, about three and a quarter degrees southwest of Hadar.
 It has an apparent magnitude of 5.9 and is located at a distance of 4,200 light years.